elchulito88/Lead-Gen-Workshop/.ipynb_checkpoints/README-checkpoint.md

 In your new project - go into the settings tab

-View the default hardware tier and compute environment - ensure they are set to 'Small' and 'Domino-Workshop-Environment' respectively:
+View the default hardware tier and compute environment - ensure they are set to 'Small' and 'Domino Analytics Workshop Environment' respectively:

 <!-- ![image](readme_images/ProjectSettings.png) -->